anthonychu/node-todo/lab-instructions.md

     IMAGE_NAME=$ACR_SERVER/nodetodo:latest
     ```

     > Note: These commands are in bash format.
-They may differ slightly in other shells.
+They may differ slightly in other environments.

 1. Create an Azure App Service plan with a unique name.
 An App Service plan can host one or more applications.